ridhaVitry/bluetooth_print/README.md

 ## Introduction
+A fork compatible with Android Gradle Plugin (AGP) 8.3.0 replacing deprecated PluginRegistry.Registrar by supporting the modern Flutter plugin API.

 BluetoothPrint is a bluetooth plugin for [Flutter](https://flutter.dev), a new mobile SDK to help developers build bluetooth thermal printer apps for both iOS and Android.(for example, Gprinter pt-280、pt-380、gp-1324、gp-2120 eg.)